Look through these now and then use them to test yourself after doing the assignment:

 - This article reinforces the concept and provides several interesting examples of how you could use it building websites.

 - This article covers the same basic concept (read through it as a review!)
 And more importantly offers the usual ‘tasks’ at the bottom of the page!

 - This tutorial teaches you about the

 switch statement, which comes in handy when you have multiple conditions.

-To give you a good bit of practice, we have created an online classroom on repl.it.
-In general, we believe that it’s best to practice programming on your own computer rather than in an online environment, but we’ll get to that soon enough.
+To give you a good bit of practice, we have created some repl.it exercises for you to play with.
+We believe that it’s best to practice programming on your own computer, rather than in an online environment, but we’ll get to that soon enough.

 This section contains helpful links to other content.
 It isn’t required, so consider it supplemental for if you need to dive deeper into something.